 Pain around your kidneys can also be caused by other problems, such as:

 To diagnose pain in your kidney area, your doctor will talk to you and examine you.
 You may also be asked to have:

-The Australian College of Emergency Medicine recommends that a computed tomography (CT) scan may not always be necessary to diagnose kidney stones.
+If you have had kidney stones in the past, it may not always be necessary to have a computed tomography (CT) scan, which exposes you to radiation.
 Ask your doctor if a CT scan is necessary for you.
 For further information, visit the Choosing Wisely Australia website.

 Kidney pain treatment